mainwp/Bulk-Setting-Manager-Keys/WooCommerce/README.md

 ## WooCommerce settings keys

+Tested version of WordPress 4.9.8, plugin version was WooCommerce 3.4.5

 This file is a key for the different settings of [WooCommerce](https://wordpress.org/plugins/woocommerce/).

 ## How to use this key